JD's Midlife Tools For Living Practices, LLC

 Photo by Madison Inouye: Pexels

-Sometimes self care involves tackling a chore or project so I see and feel the accomplishment of end result.
-Sometimes it involves down time and extra sleep and not doing much at all.
+Sometimes self-care involves tackling a chore or project so I see and feel the accomplishment of end result.
+Other times it involves down time and extra sleep and not doing much at all.

-Sometimes self care involves looking my habits either thinking or doing and making changes to better my life.
-Sometimes it involves accepting things just as they are including me.
+Self-care one day might involve looking at my habits either thinking or doing and making changes to better my life.
+And on another day, it involves accepting things just as they are including me.

-Sometimes self care involves reaching out and connecting with loved ones and friends.
-Sometimes it involves quiet alone time to sit and just be or to do something I enjoy like reading or knitting or watching a movie that takes me to another place or time.
+At times caring for me involves reaching out and connecting with loved ones and friends.
+However, sometimes it involves quiet alone time to sit and just be or to do something I enjoy like reading or knitting or watching a movie that takes me to another place or time.

-Sometimes self care involves getting exercise and sometimes it involves getting rest.
-Sometimes self care involves eating right and sometimes it involves eating chocolate and ice cream.
+Sometimes caring for myself involves eating right and sometimes it involves eating chocolate and ice cream.

-What do you need right now to take good care of you?
+What do I need right now to take good care of me?

 Photo by Andre Furtado: Pexels